Rules

 10 § Governing board

-(1) The Academy shall have a governing board to represent it and look after its affairs.
+(1) The Academy shall have a governing board to represent it and manage its affairs.

-(2) The governing board shall consist of nine (9) members: the Academy’s chairman and vice-chairman, who will also act as chairman and vice-chairman of the board, respectively, the treasurer, the secretaries of the two sections and four other members.
+(2) The governing board shall consist of nine (9) ordinary members of the Academy as follows: president, vice president, treasurer, secretaries of the two sections and four annual members.

-(4) The governing board shall be quorate when either the chairman or the vice-chairman and at least four other members are present.
-If both the chairman and vice-chairman are absent, the meeting shall be quorate if at least six members are present.
+(3) The governing board shall be quorate when either the president or vice president and at least four other members are present.
+If both the president and vice president are absent or disqualified, the meeting shall be quorate when at least six members are present.

-(5) Documents may be signed on the Academy’s behalf by any two together from among the chairman, vice-chairman and secretary-general, or alternatively any two board members together if authorized to do so by the board.
-The board may also authorize the treasurer or secretary-general alone to sign documents on the Academy’s behalf.
+(4) Documents may be signed on the Academy’s behalf by any two together from among the president, vice president and secretary general, or alternatively any two board members together if authorized to do so by the board of the Academy.
+The board may also authorize the treasurer or secretary general alone to sign documents on the Academy’s behalf.

-(6) The governing board is obliged to look after the Academy’s affairs with due care and diligence and in accordance with the law and with the Academy’s rules and decisions.
-It shall ensure that the Academy’s accounts are kept as required by law and that its finances are managed in a reliable manner.
-It shall decide on any sale, exchange or mortgaging of Academy property and on the distribution of grants and scholarships in accordance with the rules of the foundations and funds concerned and with the Academy’s decisions.
+(5) The governing board is obliged to manage the Academy’s affairs with due care and diligence and in accordance with the law, these rules and the decisions of the Academy.
+It shall ensure that the Academy’s accounts are kept as required by law and that its finances are organized in a reliable manner.
+It shall decide on any sale, exchange or mortgaging of Academy property and on the distribution of grants and scholarships in accordance with these rules and the decisions of the Academy.

 (1) The Academy shall publish a Year Book and edit various series of scientific publications.